take them under your wingSCHEDULE YOUR APPOINTMENT

 When Guardianship is unavoidable, it is still important to keep the Guardianship as limited as possible and allow the “ward” to be as involved as possible in the decision-making process.
-“Ward” is the term used for a person who is determined incapacitated by the court and placed under guardianship.
+“Ward” is the term used for a person who is incapacitated by the court and placed under guardianship.
 It is important to remember that a disabled person is first and foremost a person.
 Making sure the legal system respects that distinction is important.

-Having a loved one who has lost the capacity to care for their self is very troubling.
+Having a loved one who has lost the capacity to care for himself is very troubling.
 Even more troubling is when you are unable to assist the loved one with simple tasks such as managing their finances or helping them make healthcare decisions.
 If you are in this situation, we can help you to obtain Guardianship over that loved one so that you can ensure that they continue to get the care that they need.

 Guardianship of the Person

-Guardianship of the Person pertains to a person’s ability to care for their self on a daily basis and determine where they may live and travel.
+Guardianship of the Person pertains to a person’s ability to care for themself on a daily basis and determine where they may live and travel.
 The Guardian of the Person is responsible for ensuring that the “Ward” has access to medical care and a safe place to reside.
 The Guardian will also be responsible for filing an Annual Report on the Well Being of the “Ward” with the Probate court.

 Guardianship of the Estate

 Guardianship of the Estate refers to the financial aspects of caring for a person.
-The court will approve an amount of money that can be expended on the “Ward” each month.
+The court will approve an amount of money that can be spent on the “Ward” each month.
 Any additional spending must be approved by the court.
 In addition, the guardian is responsible for ensuring that funds are invested properly.
-In many cases, the Ward can be given an allowance or a small portion of money that they can spend each month.
+In many cases, the Ward can be given an allowance or a small portion of the money that they can spend each month.
 The Guardian is responsible for filing an accounting with the court each year on the anniversary date of the creation of the Guardianship.